Posts within the 9 Grade Pay Structure

 Posts will only be reviewed if there has been a substantial change in duties and responsibilities identified and agreed by the Head of School/Director.
 It is not normally expected that this will happen within a period of 3 years from the date of the previous evaluation.
 A Substantial Change Review Form together with a revised Job Summary Form must be completed and forwarded to the Human Resources General Reception.
 If a member of staff is dissatisfied with the outcome of the Review, they may appeal the decision using the Appeals Process.

 Please note the Job Matching Process can only be used to measure the relative “size” of a post within the University.
 It will only focus on the job content and not the capabilities/characteristics of the postholder, or his/her level of performance.
-A separate Discretionary Awards for Exceptional Performance (for Academic-Related, Clerical, Technical and Operational Staff exists within the University to recognise individual performance and contribution.
+A separate Staff Recognition Scheme (STAR) exists within the University to recognise individual or team performance contribution.
 If a member of staff is temporarily undertaking duties of a higher level then the acting-up policy should be used.

 All Other Posts